ibm-cloud-docs/schematics/getting-started.md

 In this getting started tutorial, you create a Terraform configuration file to deploy a virtual server instance in a Virtual Private Cloud (VPC).
 You can use any other Terraform configuration file as part of this tutorial, but make sure that your file is stored in the `master` branch of a public GitHub repository.

 A virtual server instances in a VPC incurs costs.
-Be sure to review the available plans for [VPC virtual server instances](https://cloud.ibm.com/vpc/provision/vs) before you proceed.
+Be sure to review the available plans for [VPC virtual server instances](https://cloud.ibm.com/vpc/provision/vs){: external} before you proceed.
 {: important}

 **What is a Virtual Private Cloud (VPC) and what resources do I need?** </br>